 Discovering Better Ways to Treat Patients

 Cancer is the uncontrolled growth of cells that can invade normal parts of the body and spread to other parts of the body.
-There are more than 100 types of cancer, with an estimated 1,735,350 cases diagnosed in 2018 alone.
+There are more than 150 types of cancer, and an estimated 2 million people in the United States will be diagnosed this year.

-In order to better serve patients, Northwestern Medicine, Robert H. Lurie Comprehensive Cancer Center of Northwestern University and Northwestern University Feinberg School of Medicine utilize clinical trials to seek improved outcomes.
-Maha Hussain, MD, FACP, FASCO, medical oncologist and clinical researcher at Northwestern Medicine and deputy director at Lurie Cancer Center, says, “Applied medicine is a combination of evidence, science and clinical experience.
-As leading experts, we are very involved in developing clinical trials and testing leading-edge treatment.”
+In order to better serve patients, Northwestern Medicine, Robert H. Lurie Comprehensive Cancer Center of Northwestern University and Northwestern University Feinberg School of Medicine use clinical trials to impact patients’ care and seek improved outcomes.
+Maha H. Hussain, MD, FACP, FASCO, a medical oncologist and clinical researcher at Northwestern Medicine and deputy director at Lurie Cancer Center, says, “Applied medicine is a combination of evidence, science and clinical experience.
+As leading experts, we are very involved in developing clinical trials and testing leading-edge treatments.”

 The Purpose of Clinical Trials

-Northwestern Medicine currently is conducting more than 4,500 clinical trials, investigating a wide range of conditions.
-Each trial’s purpose is to answer a specific question in order to improve patient care.
-Ultimately, the goal is to discover more effective, less risky methods to treat patients and manage health conditions, impact patient outcomes, and enhance quality and quantity of life.
+Northwestern Medicine is currently conducting hundreds of clinical trials for a wide range of conditions.
+The purpose of each trial is to answer a specific question to improve patient care.
+Ultimately, the goal is to discover more effective, less risky methods to treat patients, manage health conditions, impact patient outcomes, and enhance quality and quantity of life.

-Dr. Hussain says that clinical trials for cancer are designed to address specific needs across the spectrum of a certain type of cancer, including situations where there aren’t any other effective treatment options, explains Dr. Hussain.
+Dr. Hussain says that clinical trials for cancer are designed to address specific needs across different types of cancer and their stages, including situations where there aren’t any other effective treatment options.